 The University strictly prohibits and condemns such conduct and will take prompt disciplinary action against any individuals, or organizations within its control who are found to have engaged in discrimination or harassment.

 Kelly Hall, Room 302

-The Dean of Students Office handles complaints or allegations of sexual misconduct including sexual harassment and acts of sexual violence of student-on-student conduct.
+The Student Support Office handles complaints or allegations of sexual misconduct including sexual harassment and acts of sexual violence of student-on-student conduct.

 You may file an anonymous complaint by telephone, in writing or electronically at http://www.reportlineweb.com/utep, or with the Title IX Coordinators.
 Your decision to remain anonymous, however, may greatly limit the University’s ability to stop the alleged conduct, collect evidence, or take action against parties accused of violating the Policy.